 So far three schools have participated in the Water Sanitation and Hygiene project and many more have expressed their interest.
 The school WASH project was made possible due to a partnership between World Vision Australia, DFAT and the Solomon Islands Government.

 With the help of donations from people like you World Vision is helping schools and their surrounding communities improve their water, sanitation and hygiene practices with life-changing results.

 How you can help

-The Honiara Water Sanitation and Hygiene project is a part of World Vision’s work in the Pacific region in partnership with AUSAID.
+The Honiara Water Sanitation and Hygiene project is a part of World Vision’s work in the Pacific region in partnership with DFAT.
 According to World Vision estimates, last year Australian overseas aid helped 440,000 people gain access to clean water.